 This herbal remedy is actually one of the leading natural solutions to hair loss alongside saw palmetto.
 However, before initiating a pygeum supplement program for your hair loss you should talk to your physician.

 In this article, we will provide our readers with a detailed overview of pygeum africanum and its ability to treat hair loss and prostate conditions.
-The first stop will be a discussion about what pygeum is and its uses in medicine.
+Further down the page, will be a discussion about what pygeum is and its uses in medicine.
 We talk about its origination, benefits, side effects, as well as recommended dosages.
 In our last section, we check out the most popular hair loss supplements that contain pygeum in their list of ingredients.
-We’ve also included pure pygeum supplements if you are interested in trying it out as a standalone herbal solution.

 What is Pygeum & What is it Used For?

 Pygeum is a herbal extract of pygeum africanum trees that grow in the upper elevations of Africa.
 Pgyeum Africanum trees are also known as the African plum tree, African Prune, Prunus africana, and Pygeum Africanus.
 The pygeum extract has been used in Africa for decades in herbal medicine to treat a wide number of ailments.
 Though the African plum tree is capable of growing to heights of up to 150 feet, it is not often seen to reach these heights.

 Regrettably, due to overharvesting the tree is now in threatened (endangered) conservation status.
 On the bright side, tree farms are being developed that will help protect this species in the wild as well as provide an abundance of the pygeum bark.